Build Server 6 — An easier HCI?

 I failed.
 Well, it didn’t fail, but I think I’ve spent too long on it and I need to move on.

-Recently, I’ve discovered a project that simeutaneously seems to be a distribution of OpenStack, Kubernetes, and Linux, called StarlingX.
+Recently, I’ve discovered a project that simultaneously seems to be a distribution of OpenStack, Kubernetes, and Linux, called StarlingX.

 Also: